Staff Spotlight: Calvin King

-The combination of a grizzly bear and wolf, so a grizzly wolf.
+The combination of a grizzly bear and a wolf, so a grizzly wolf!
 I’m the oldest of four boys, so I’m always used to running with a pack.
 That’s why working at a boarding school is such a natural environment for me.
 The grizzly bear is because everyone loves to call me a teddy bear.
 But I’m not a teddy bear, I’m a grizzly bear!

 Who is your spirit celebrity?

 DJ Khalid, because he’s all about uplifting people!
 Similar to me, he just likes speaking life into people and people naturally gravitate towards him.
 He’s also a big personality and a big guy trying to lose weight like me!
 I’d also say Dave Chappelle, because people think I’m funny.
 Well, I think I’m funny!
-In my past life I could have been a stand-up comic.
+In my past life I could have been a stand-up comedian.

 What inspires you to continue working at CSA?